Tuition & Financial Aid

 |Total (with living expenses)2

 1Tuition and fees are finalized in the summer before each fall semester.
 This is an estimate of tuition and fee amounts for the academic year.
 For the most up-to-date tuition and fee information, visit the Cashier's Office website.
-Please note that tuition is expected to increase every academic year.
-For NC Residents the tuition increase will likely be between 15% and 18% each academic year until the 2016-2017 year.
+Please note that tuition is expected to increase between 3% and 10% each academic year.

 2A student's total financial aid (scholarships, fellowships, and all education loans) cannot be more than the estimated